gjosephs84/bus_tracker/README.md

 Inbound buses are displayed with brown icons:
 <img src="bus-inbound.png">

-Aditionally, any bus marker can be clicked/tapped to view a popup displaying its location.
+Aditionally, any bus marker can be clicked/tapped to view a popup displaying its direction.

 # How to Run
 Visit <a href="gjosephs84.github.io/bus_tracker">gjosephs84.github.io</a> to see Route 77 bus locations in real time